nihini/vamos/README.md

 No guarantees that any of this is working or production ready.
 For that, these things will first move into a production-ready project, maybe private, maybe public.

 Should you contribute?
-Yes, send lots of money - ask for wallet address ;-) Well, if not money, time, effort and knowledge?
-Well that is what open source is all about.
-Should you comment - why not - it might just show your real character.
+Yes, send lots of money - ask for wallet address ;-)

+Well, if not money, then time, effort and knowledge.
+That is what open source is all about.

+Should you comment?
+Why not...
+It might just show your real character, or we can all learn something together.

 Use it...
 Don't use it...